curityio/account-linking-recipes/README.md

 ## Prerequisites

 - Ensure that Docker is installed
-- Copy a license file for the Curity Identity Server to the root folder
+- Copy a license file for the Curity Identity Server to the root folder (named license.json)
 - Install the ngrok tool to enable the use of online OAuth Tools for testing

 ## Deployed System